 The system recognizes the left and right grain edge or can follow the middle of the tramline.
 This is used for helping farmers to harvest in the controlled traffic procedure.

 Furthermore, this model has a new and larger dust extraction system, which was not seen in this size on Claas combine harvesters before.

 The designers have increased the volume with two exits for the extraction from each side of the intake duct and a blower.

 The dust is forced out of the combine harvester feeder housing, and is transported to the side instead of the top during the rapeseed harvest and does not bother the driver.

-So the driver will have a better vision, even when the light is dim in the day and dust is gathering in front of the cabin window.
+So, the driver will have a better vision even when the light is dim in the day and dust is piling up in front of the cabin window.